-The objective is to create an interior air barrier, vapor barrier and thermal barrier with the foil side facing the exterior of the building and utilizing the gap created by the framing as the required airspace the foil side needs in order to reflect radiant heat before it enters the interior of the building.
+The objective is to create an interior air barrier, vapor barrier and thermal barrier.
+Preferably the foil side of the insulation faces the exterior of the building and utilizes the gap created by the framing for the required airspace.
+This air gap allows the foil side to reflect radiant heat before it enters the interior of the building.
 You can Install BlueTex™ Insulation either vertically or horizontally.

-You can easily cover the staples or cap nails with our matching tape to make them disappear so don't worry too much about how they look.
+You can easily pre-paint or cover the heads of the fasteners/washers with our matching tape to make them disappear, so don't worry too much about how they look at this point.

 After you finish the second run, REPEAT with the next run of foil and continue following steps 1 and 2 until you reach the top of your wall.

-THE ROOFLINE: Keep running the insulation up the wall and stop continue onto the bottom of the roofline.
+THE ROOFLINE: Keep running the insulation up the wall and continue onto the bottom of the roofline.

-Roof Ridge: Overlap the insulation 6” on the ridge of the roof and use tape to secure it.
+At the Roof Ridge: Overlap the insulation 6” on the ridge of the roof and use tape to secure it.

 Finish closing/taping all the seams on the walls and roofline.
 Use extra tape to “clean up” any exposed seams or loose pieces from cutting.

 *This step is optional

 If you want a completely finished look however, you can cover the BlueTex™ with just about anything for an interior finish!
-Depending on your application and what you use the building for, the most common interior finishes are OSB, plywood or drywall to secure shelving, signage, racks, etc.
+Depending on your application and what you use the building for, the most common interior finishes are OSB, plywood, or drywall to secure shelving, signage, racks, etc.